Managing client installation packages

 Configure client installation packages

-You can select specific client protection technologies to install and you can specify how the installation interacts with end-users.
+You can select specific client protection technologies to install and you can specify how the installation interacts with end users.

-See Configuring client installation package features.
+See Configuring Windows client installation feature sets.

 Export client installation packages